greg-hutchinson/agile/product-owner/PITCHME.md

 @snapend

 ---
+## Product Owner Normal Responsibilities
+- Refinement
+- Plans
+- Maintain the product backlog

+---
 ## Product Owner Responsibilities
 - Sets the vision for the product
-- Refinement
-- Plans
-- Maintains the product backlog
+  - Make sure the team understands what the criteria is for deciding between stories